NREL/buildstockbatch/docs/workflow_generators/residential_hpxml2.rst

   These arguments are passed directly to the `ServerDirectoryCleanup`_ measure in resstock.
   Please refer to the measure arguments there to determine what to set them to in your config file.
   Note that the default behavior is to retain some files and remove others.
-  See :ref:`hpxml-server-dir-cleanup-defaults` for current defaults.
+  See :ref:`hpxml-server-dir-cleanup-defaults-2` for current defaults.

 - ``debug`` (optional): Optionally enable debug mode.
 Enabling debug mode will preserve all simulation input and output files, including but